hgonomeg/bansu/README.md

 where `T` is the timeout value associated with a given job type.

-A temporary working directory is created for each job.
-All data is automatically deleted after job's ID becomes invalid.

 The (current) default timeout for `Acedrg` is 2 minutes.

+All data is deleted after job's ID becomes invalid i.e. expires.

+### Security

+All data (temporary directories with all artifacts) is automatically deleted after job's ID becomes invalid.
+Whomever has the ID, can access your data.
+Treat the ID as both an identifier and a security token.

+Keep in mind that not sharing your ID token does not prevent the server administrator from being able to see your data.
+For maximum data security, you may want to run your own instance of Bansu.

-For security reasons, the server also supports running jobs in Docker containers.
+For security reasons, the server also supports running jobs in Docker containers which is the recommended thing to do.

+Running jobs in a Docker container helps to isolate jobs from each other and the rest of the system.
+This greatly reduces the potential impact of a successful exploitation of any vulnerabilities present in Acedrg and Servalcat.

 ### Configuration